Wafer Paper Flowers- A Cake Decorating Video

-With the techniques, you can make an endless variety of delicate, lightweight accents for your cakes.
-I really enjoyed creating the flowers that you will see in this tutorial, and cannot wait to continue experimenting with this versatile medium.
+With these techniques, you can make an endless variety of delicate, lightweight accents for your cakes.
+I really enjoyed creating the flowers that you will see in this tutorial, and cannot wait to continue experimenting with this versatile decorating medium.
 Enjoy the video!

 Wafer Paper: This can be found online in a number of online cake supply shops.
-I found my pack of 8×11 sheets HERE. –
+I found my pack of 8x11 sheets HERE. -

-Water or Vodka – This acts as adhesive for your petals, and also creates movement.
-I use vodka but water works very well also.
+Water or Vodka - This acts as adhesive for your petals, and also creates movement.
+I use vodka because it dries so quickly but water works very well also.

 Coloring Gel: I used Americolor Deep Pink & Americolor Bright White